mmhenderson/wm_flex/README.md

 # wm_flex
 Spatial working memory task with random and predictable responses.

+## To access data
+Preprocessed data files can be downloaded from our Open Science Framework repository, at https://osf.io/5pk2z/ <br>
+That repository includes files "SampleFile_S0X.mat" and "TimingFile_S0X.mat" for each subject. <br>
+To re-create the files with names like "MainTaskSignalByTrial_S0X.mat", which are directly used by our decoding analyses, you should run the script: <br>
+Preprocessing/MakeSamples/get_trial_avg_signal_all.m

+## Contents of this repository:
 ## ExptScripts
 Code to generate stimulus sequences and run our fMRI experiments.
 Includes main task as well as all localizers.
 Behavioral data from the experiments can be found in our OSF repository.